Ukraine's Zelenskyy makes emotional appeal for EU membership

 The EU is in the midst of brokering a new sanctions package worth about 10 billion euros ($10.7 billion) before the war's anniversary.
 And there is still plenty of scope for exporting more military hardware to Ukraine as a Russian spring offensive is expected.

-Russia is also watching Zelenskyy's movements closely.
-On Wednesday, Russian state television showed the flight path of a British air force plane that Zelenskyy used to travel to London taken from a flight monitoring site.
-The anchor noted that the plane flew from the Polish air base in Rzeszow that serves as a hub for Western arms deliveries to Ukraine.
+Russia is watching Zelenskyy's movements closely.
+On Wednesday, Russian state television showed the flight path of a British air force plane that Zelenskyy used to travel to London, taken from a flight monitoring site.
+The anchor noted the plane flew from an air base in Rzeszow, Poland, that is a hub for Western arms deliveries to Ukraine.

-Dmitry Medvedev, deputy head of Russia’s Security Council chaired by Putin, visited a Siberian arms factory Thursday and declared that Russia will respond to the Western aid by churning out thousands of tanks.
+Dmitry Medvedev, deputy head of Russia’s Security Council chaired by Putin, visited a Siberian arms factory Thursday and said his country will respond to the Western aid by churning out thousands of tanks.

 “Our enemy was begging for aircraft, missiles and tanks on a trip abroad,” Medvedev said during a visit to the аactory in Omsk.
 “We will naturally increase the output of various types of weapons and military equipment, including modern tanks.
 We are talking about production and modernization of thousands of tanks.”